How is the shelter ventilated?

 How do you know what is under the garage slab?

 How about Rocks?
 There are locations that we service that rock has been an issue.
 Usually this just prolongs the install.
-In the case of hitting a solid layer of rock, our installer will try to jack hammer the excavation site.
-If the install has to rent a hydraulic jack hammer , this expense is passed on to you the customer.
+In the case of hitting a solid layer of rock, our installer will try to jack-hammer the excavation site.
+If the installer has to rent a hydraulic jack hammer , this expense is passed on to you the customer.
 Again, this has not been a huge issue in the locations we service.
 We are looking into the possibility of drilling exploration holes prior to cutting slab in known rock locations.
 Ask your installer if he feels this procedure is necessary if you know you live in a very rocky location.

 What does TSW stand for?